 Fish River Canyon, Namibia

-Fish River Canyon is a good starting point if you are coming from South Africa.
+Fish River Canyon is a good starting point on your Namibia road trip if you are coming from South Africa.
 The canyon is located about three hours from the Noordoewer border post; however, we wouldn’t cross the border late in the day.
 The road between the border and the canyon is desolate, turns to dirt, and has no street lights – welcome to Namibia.

 One of the best viewing points is from the Hobas viewpoint.
 We would recommend grabbing some cold Windhoek beers at the entrance gate and enjoying the Canyon at another viewpoint away from the crowds.
 It’s possible to join a hiking trip through the canyon and see the canyon from a different point of view.

 However, these hiking permits are only issued between May and September as the Namibian heat gets intense in the summer, and flash flooding is a threat.
 We spent three days in the area, but if we were to do it over we think one day and two nights camping in the area is ideal.

 We suggest camping under the impressive Namibian night sky.
 Gondwana’s Canyon Road campsites are great and they have one of the only restaurants and fuel stations in the area.
 The NWR has campsites on offer, but they looked like a lesser value compared to the Canyon Road campsites.
 The second option is Ai Ais a hot spring campsite.

 Luderitz may be one of the strangest towns we have ever set foot in and should be on everyone’s Namibia road trip itinerary The German town is nestled between the turbulent Atlantic Ocean and the massive sand dunes of the Namib desert.